CM602: Can Neutrinos be treated as tiny single Photon Hoops?

 What are neutrinos?

 So, what do we really know about neutrinos?
 They do exist, and may have mass, but this mass is not known with certainty, and may vary.
-They are usually treated as particles.
+Neutrinos are typically treated as particles.

 Can neutrinos be treated as radiation?